Ebola Fast Facts

 Symptoms of Ebola typically include: weakness, fever, aches, diarrhea, vomiting and stomach pain.
 Additional experiences include rash, red eyes, chest pain, throat soreness, difficulty breathing or swallowing and bleeding (including internal).

-Typically, symptoms appear 8-10 days after exposure to the virus, but the incubation period can span two to 21 days.
+Typically, symptoms appear eight to 10 days after exposure to the virus, but the incubation period can span two to 21 days.

 Unprotected health care workers are susceptible to infection because of their close contact with patients during treatment.